-If you want to budget for hiring a tile installer you can enter the amount in here.
-If would prefer to install the tile on your own you can simply enter in the amount for materials (other than tile) that you are budgeting for.
-Some installers will charge per square feet and others for the job as a hole.
+If you want to budget for hiring a tile installer, you can enter the amount here.
+If you would prefer to install the tile on your own, you can simply enter the amount for materials (other than tile) you are budgeting for.
+Some installers will charge per square foot and others for the job as a whole.

 How to measure for tile

-When you are measuring the area, pick a unit of measure ( square feet is most common but you can also do cm, meters, inches, and yards).
-Take note of the length of the area and the width that you will need to cover with your tile.
+When you measure the area, pick a unit of measure ( square feet is most common, but you can also do cm, meters, inches, and yards).
+Take note of the area’s length and the width that you will need to cover with your tile.

-For example if you are tiling a backsplash of a kitchen you would measure the total length of the backsplash and the width that you plan to cover.
+For example, if you are tiling a backsplash of a kitchen, you would measure the backsplash’s total length and the width that you plan to cover.

-Next you will want to take note of how wide the spaces are.
-Tiles will have spacers in between to keep the grout lines uniform and keeping things looking symmetrical.
+Next, you will want to take note of how wide the spaces are.
+Tiles will have spacers in between to keep the grout lines uniform and to keep things looking symmetrical.

 What about tile installation cost?

-Once you know the area you want to cover with tile and the price range, you can enter in your installation costs.
-Tile projects can vary from state to state so you will need to enter in an amount that you believe will be accurate.
+Once you know the area you want to cover with tile and the price range, you can enter your installation costs.
+Tile projects can vary from state to state, so you will need to enter an amount that you believe will be accurate.

 It’s important to note that the cost of using a tile contractor can vary depending on the project.
 For instance, doing a new kitchen floor is a lot easier than installing shower tile.

-Also depending on the type of material the contractor uses you may have some discrepancies.
-If you know what you want and the area you can call them and confidently talk with and say something like, “I want ceramic tile flooring covering 1200 sq ft”.
-This way you will know the actual cost of the tile installation because you already know the rest of the project cost.
+Also, depending on the type of material the contractor uses, you may have some discrepancies.
+If you know what you want and the area, you can call them and confidently talk with them and say something like, “I want ceramic tile flooring covering 1200 sq ft”.
+This way, you will know the tile installation’s actual cost because you already know the rest of the project cost.

-Are you thinking of carpet as well?
+Are you thinking of installing carpet as well?
 Here is our carpeting calculator.

 What type of tile will this work with?

-You can use a variety of different type of tiles for this calculator.
-This will work on porcelain tile, natural stone tiles, rectified tile or any other type you can think of.
+You can use a variety of different types of tiles for this calculator.
+This will work on porcelain tile, natural stone tiles, rectified tile, or any other type you can think of.